kaiewiggins/kaiewiggins.github.io/_posts/2021-07-10-Publishing-Overview.md

 category: resources
 ---

 These slides are from a series of workshops for young writers and present a rough and very broad overview of things to think about and possible next steps for emerging authors.
+Disclaimers: your mileage may vary, never accept 100% of what you're told, do your own research, etc. The important thing here is to think critically and choose the right path for YOU and your work.

 ---